haddocking/haddocking.github.io/education/HADDOCK24/LightDock-membrane-proteins/index.md

 In this tutorial we will be working with the crystal structure  of _Mus musculus_ [Claudin-19](http://www.ebi.ac.uk/interpro/entry/InterPro/IPR006187/){:target="_blank"} transmembrane protein (PDB code [3X29](https://www.ebi.ac.uk/pdbe/entry/pdb/3x29){:target="_blank"}, chain A) in complex with the unbound C-terminal fragment of the _Clostridium perfringens_ [Enteroxin](http://www.ebi.ac.uk/interpro/entry/InterPro/IPR003897/){:target="_blank"} (PDB code [2QUO](https://www.ebi.ac.uk/pdbe/entry/pdb/2quo){:target="_blank"}, chain A).
 The PDB code of the complex is [3X29](https://www.ebi.ac.uk/pdbe/entry/pdb/3x29){:target="_blank"} (chains A and B).

 3X29 complex is one of the cases covered in the [MemCplxDB](https://github.com/haddocking/MemCplxDB) membrane protein complex benchmark ([Koukos _et al_, 2018](https://www.sciencedirect.com/science/article/pii/S0022283618308222)).
-Despite not being one of the most challenging cases covered in the benchmark in terms of flexibility, its relatively small size will help us describing the complete modelling protocol in the short time intended for a tutorial.
+Despite not being one of the most challenging cases covered in the benchmark in terms of flexibility, its relatively small size will help us describing the complete modeling protocol in the short time intended for a tutorial.

 <hr>